 Orthobid 1% Gel is unsafe to use during pregnancy.

 There is positive evidence of human fetal risk, but the benefits from use in pregnant women may be acceptable despite the risk, for example in life-threatening situations.
 Please consult your doctor.

-d 1% Gel in patients with kidney disease.
-Please consult your doctor....
+Use of Orthobid 1% Gel is not recommended in patients with severe kidney disease.